-A highly skilled, intelligent and productive employee doesn’t always make a good manager.
-You need to invest time, money and resources in training your leaders and emphasising the crucial role they play.
+A highly skilled, intelligent, and productive employee doesn’t always make a good manager.
+You need to invest time, money, and resources in training your leaders and emphasizing the crucial role they play.

-37% of workers reportedly have a poor opinion on their boss – so communicate the goals to each employee clearly, and get to know them properly.
+37% of workers reportedly have a poor opinion of their boss – so communicate the goals to each employee clearly, and get to know them properly.

 3) Poor communication: